aligay/rect-guides/README.md

 # rect-guides

-Smart guides like the sketch app or photoshop app, and this is ideal for making sure your content is lined up correctly.
+> Smart guides like the sketch app or photoshop app, and this is ideal for making sure your content is lined up correctly.
 ---

+> I'm sorry 👅, but I'm still in the process of finishing.

 ## Demo